jingleyang/RDMA_Paxos/README.md

 Note: php-cgi: install-php/bin/php-cgi

 **Install the dependencies for the program**
 Use ./RDMA/mk to download and install the dependencies for the Paxos program (those libraries will be installed in ./.local, and sources files will be kept in ./dep-lib)

+**Set env vars in ~/.bashrc.**
+export LD_LIBRARY_PATH=/home/wangcheng/Downloads/RDMA_Paxos-master/RDMA/.local/lib:$LD_LIBRARY_PATH